SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 }
 ````

-## Exercise 11.5 - Configure UI5 Application
+## Exercise 11.5 - Configure Your UI5 Application

-By using the SAP Business Application Studio application templates all files which are located under `SensorManager/test/` and `SensorManager/localService/` are excluded from the build because in a productive application these files are not needed.
-In our case where the sensor data is placed in a JSON file, the `sensors.json` file has to be included in the build result.
+Since you created your app using one of the application templates available in SAP Business Application Studio, all files which are located under `SensorManager/test/` and `SensorManager/localService/` are excluded from any build, because in a productive application these files are usually not needed.
+In our case the sensor data is placed in a local JSON file, so the `sensors.json` file needs to be included in the build.

 1. Open `SensorManager/ui5.yaml`.